ld4mbse/oslc-adapter-simulink/README.md

 + within a subversion  repository
 + from individuals files hosted on the same or on different subversion  repositories

-#### Retrieval of Simulink models from a local directory - "local mode"
+#### a.
+Retrieval of Simulink models from a local directory - "local mode"

 Specify the location of the folder containing Simulink models which will be considered by the OSLC Simulink adapter in the config.properties file under edu.gatech.mbsec.adapter.simulink/configuration.
 As an example displayed below, the location of the folder containing Simulink models for the OSLC adapter is specified to
 ```text